MrDumbGuy/Video-Small-Basic/README.md

 ## User-end fixes for known issues
 1. Some videos are simply too graphically intensive to be played.
      - These include videos with flashing light and lots of background details.
-     - You may use higher qloss values to load them.
+     - You may use higher frameRatio values to load them.
 2. I do not know any other issues.
 If you know any, please let me know :)